iterative/dvc.org/content/docs/studio/user-guide/experiments/visualize-and-compare.md

 ## Compare experiments

-Select two experiments and click on the `Compare` button.
+Select up to seven experiments and click on the `Compare` button.
 The metrics, parameters and files in the selected experiments will be displayed side by side for easy comparison.